F41zK4r1m/TryHackMe/Frankandherby.md

 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/0e1d1ef7-afe7-49a5-a883-5b78a021331d)
 ![image](https://github.com/F41zK4r1m/TryHackMe/assets/87700008/c17c6b6c-b09a-413b-b370-4c635c5b736d)

-Now, as I have the image name & ID I create my malicious pod accroding to the POC & get the root shell.
-The yaml file for the pod creation is looking like this after changing the pod name:
+Now, armed with the image name and ID, I created a malicious pod according to the PoC and obtained the root shell.
+The yaml file for creating the pod looked like this after modifying the pod name:

 ```yaml
 apiVersion: v1